 (1823): “Poetical Pieces”.

 (1824): “Posthumous Poems”.

 1811: 29th August to Harriet Westbrook, Edinburgh, Scotland.

 8th July 1822, at sea off Livorno, Tuscany, Italy.

 Site of Grave:

-Body cremated at Viareggio and his ashes taken to Rome.
-Heart only at St. Peter’s Churchyard, Bournemouth, Dorset, England from where it was re-interred from the English Protestant Cemetery, Rome, Italy.
+His body was cremated at Viareggio and his ashes taken to Rome.
+His heart only was buried at St. Peter’s Churchyard, Bournemouth, Dorset, England from where it was re-interred from the English Protestant Cemetery, Rome, Italy.

 Places of Interest: